katiaipduarte/booking-app/README.md

 ## Installation

-To use this app, first clone from GitHub via 'git clone https://github.com/katiaipduarte/cra-boilerplate' at your terminal, `cd` to the new directory, then run `npm install`.
+To use this app, first clone from GitHub via 'git clone https://github.com/katiaipduarte/booking-app.git' at your terminal, `cd` to the new directory, then run `npm install`.
 Before running this project, you will need to create a `.env.local` file, with the same env as the ones in the `.env.example`.
 At last, run `npm run start` to launch your http server.

 ### API Keys

+This project is connect to an external private API.
+Before starting the project either create your own (should follow the same API pattern described in the `appointments.ts` interface file) or you could start the project without it.

 ## Future Work

 [ ] Add unit testing <br>
 [ ] Add option to change selected calendar<br>
 [ ] Add calendar/mentor owner view<br>
+[ ] Add accessibility rules<br>
+[ ] Block user from scheduling in the past<br>
+[ ] Add database connection to save (instead of only been saved temporarily in redux store)<br>
+[ ] Add light mode (instead of only dark)<br>
+[ ] Add possibility to update or delete the booking<br>

 ## Contributing